chloeli-15/jailbreaking_interp/README.md

 The main method used to identify model components that are _causally_ responsible for refusal is activation patching.

-The patching metric has the following meaning:
+The patching metric has the following meaning, patching activations from source &rarr; receiver:
-- 1 = refusal behavior after patching is the same as on forward pass with harmful prompts
+- 1 = refusal behavior after patching is fully restored to source activation
-- 0 = refusal behavior after patching is the same as on forward pass with harmless prompts
+- 0 = refusal behavior after patching is the same as the receiver before patching (patching had no effect)

 ### Residual stream and attention heads output